 Candidates for the program are evaluated on the following criteria:

 - Applicants should have a strong academic background and/or potential, as evidenced by a minimum undergraduate GPA of 3.0.
 For applicants with undergraduate GPAs between 2.5 and 3.0, GPA Waivers may be possible under certain circumstances, with program faculty and university approval.
 For information on how to increase your undergraduate GPA to above a 2.5, you can use a GPA calculator to identify how many courses you would need to take to improve your GPA.
+If you are applying to the Post Master's Certificate, you will also need to present proof of a Master's Degree in School Counseling.

 - Applicants should have a foundational knowledge related to psychology, as represented by holding a Bachelor's degree (in any field) and having at least 3 required prerequisites: Introduction to Psychology, Statistics or Research Methods, and Abnormal Psychology/Psychopathology.
 It is possible for students to complete prerequisites after acceptance.
+If you are applying to the Post Master's Certificate, you will not need to complete these undergraduate pre-requisites.

 - Applicants should be strongly recommended by 3 individuals who have known them in a professional and/or academic setting and can speak to their potential as a graduate student and clinical mental health counselor, including an assessment of their interpersonal skills and commitment to diversity.
 At least 1 recommendation must be from an academic reference (e.g., professor).